DynamoDS/DynamoPrimer/05_Geometry-for-Computational-Design/5-4_curves.md

 ![NURBS Curve](images/5-4/NURBScurve.png)

-**Degree**: The Degree is a positive whole number.
+**Degree**: The Degree of the Curve determines the range of influence the Control Points have on a Curve; where the higher the degree, the larger the range.
+The Degree is a positive whole number.
 This number is usually 1, 2, 3 or 5, but can be any positive whole number.
-The Degree of the Curve determines the range of influence the Control Points have on a Curve; where the higher the degree, the larger the range.
 NURBS lines and polylines are usually Degree 1 and most free-form Curves are Degree 3 or 5.

 **Control Points**: The Control Points are a list of at least Degree+1 Points.
 One of the easiest ways to change the shape of a NURBS Curve is to move its Control Points.

 **Weight**: Control Points have an associated number called a Weight.
 Weights are usually positive numbers.
 When a Curve’s Control Points all have the same weight (usually 1), the Curve is called non-rational, otherwise the Curve is called rational.
 Most NURBS curves are non-rational.

 **Knots**: Knots are a list of (Degree+N-1) numbers, where N is the number of Control Points.
+The Knots are used together with the weights to control the influence of the Control Points on the resulting Curve.
+One use for Knots is to create kinks at certain points in the curve.

 ![NURBS Curve Degree](images/5-4/NURBScurve_Degree.png)
 > 1. Degree = 1